EconometricsBySimulation/AbstractLogic.jl/docs/src/man/commandsyntax.md

-# Order of Operations

-For most non-trivial problems order of operations is going to be very important for programming `AbstractReasoning` problems.
+# Command Flow

+## Line Break `;`
+Including `;` in a command will break the command into two or more separate commands.

+## Type of Operators
 `logicalparse` takes four types operators.
 Generators, standard operators, superoperators, and metaoperators.

-## Type of Operators
 *Generators*: `∈` and `in` are parse first adding to the `LogicalCombo` set.

 *Standard Operators*: Take the form of one or two symbol operators and are often easily identified: `>, <, =, ==, !=` though there are many non-standard operators worth taking a look at.